phptuts/codingwithnoah/arduino-blockly/lesson-3-number-variables-servos/index.md

 ![Servo](/images/arduino-block/lesson-3/step4.jpg)

-5) Plug 5v wire of the servo into 5v pin of the Arduino.
+5) Plug 5v wire of the servo into the 5v pin of the Arduino.

 ![Servo](/images/arduino-block/lesson-3/step5.jpg)